thoughtbot/maybe_haskell/book/monad/power.md

 Here, the two results from `getParam "name"` and `getParam "email"` (either of which could be present or not) are passed together to `User`.
 If they're both present we get a `Just User`, otherwise `Nothing`.
-Within the `getParam "email"` expression, you can't make reference to the (potential) result of `getParam "name"`.
+Within the `getParam "email"` expression, you can't reference the (potential) result of `getParam "name"`.

 We need that ability to solve our current conundrum because we need to check the value of the "type" param to know what to do next.
 We need... *monads*.